Red Oak - Mixed Hardwood Forest

 General Description

-This closed canopy forested community is found throughout Pennsylvania on a variety of landforms ranging from drier mid-to upper slopes and ridgetops to mesic lower slopes and coves.
-Northern red oak (Quercus rubra) dominates the canopy.
+In all four Red Oak – Mixed Hardwood Forest types, northern red oak (Quercus rubra) dominates the canopy of hardwood tree species.
 In addition to the northern red oak, this forest type typically includes tuliptree (Liriodendron tulipifera), red maple (Acer rubrum), shagbark hickory (Carya ovata), sweet birch (Betula lenta), and American beech (Fagus grandifolia).
 Sugar maple (Acer saccharum) and white ash (Fraxinus americana) are often associates on richer sites.
 Shrubs and understory trees include maple-leaved viburnum (Viburnum acerifolium), shadbush (Amelanchier arborea), ironwood (Carpinus caroliniana), hophornbeam (Ostrya virginiana), witch-hazel (Hamamelis virginiana), gooseberry (Ribes cynosbati), and spicebush (Lindera benzoin).
-The herbaceous layer is variable, but includes species such as bellwort (Uvularia sessilifolia), false Solomon’s-seal (Maianthemum racemosum), may-apple (Podophyllum peltatum), Indian cucumber-root (Medeola virginiana), wood ferns (Dryopteris spp.), Labrador violet (Viola labradorica), short husk (Brachyelytrum erectum), cutleaf toothwort (Cardamine concatenata), two-leaved toothwort (C. diphylla), hay-scented fern (Dennstaedtia punctilobula), common cinquefoil (Potentilla simplex), wax-flower shinleaf (Pyrola elliptica), Clayton’s sweet-root (Osmorhiza claytoniana), Christmas fern (Polystichum acrostichoides), sharp-lobed hepatica (Hepatica acutiloba), spring beauty (Claytonia virginica), wild geranium (Geranium maculatum), ground pine (Lycopodium obscurum), and wood anemone (Anemone quinquefolia).
+The herbaceous layer is variable.
+Wild oats (Uvularia sessilifolia), false Solomon’s-seal (Maianthemum racemosum), may-apple (Podophyllum peltatum), cucumber-root (Medeola virginiana), wood ferns (Dryopteris spp.), Labrador violet (Viola labradorica), short husk (Brachyelytrum erectum), cutleaf toothwort (Cardamine concatenata), two-leaved toothwort (C. diphylla), hay-scented fern (Dennstaedtia punctilobula]), common cinquefoil (Potentilla simplex), wax-flower shinleaf (Pyrola elliptica), Clayton’s sweet-root (Osmorhiza claytoniana), Christmas fern (Polystichum acrostichoides), sharp-lobed hepatica (Hepatica acutiloba), spring beauty (Claytonia virginica), wild geranium (Geranium maculatum), ground pine (Lycopodium obscurum]), and wood anemone (Anemone quinquefolia).

 Rank Justification